This post has been medically reviewed by Dr. Sarah Mathis, D.O.

 - Research shows that women with recurrent miscarriages are more likely to have undiagnosed gut disorders.
 In particular, women with recurrent pregnancy loss were found to be more likely to have a leaky gut, which was linked to increased inflammation.
 The hypothesis is that the inflammatory reaction caused by a leaky gut could increase the risk of miscarriage.
 Reference: Tersigni, et.al;, 2018

-- Without a healthy microbiome, estrogen metabolism and function doesn’t work well, and can lead to a number of health consequences including endometriosis, PCOS, endometrial hyperplasia, and infertility.
+- Without a healthy microbiome, estrogen metabolism and function doesn’t work well, and can lead to a number of reproductive health consequences including endometriosis, PCOS, endometrial hyperplasia, and infertility.
 Reference: Baker, Al-Nakkash, & Kralovetz, 2017.

 - IBS is linked to infertility in men and women.
 Researchers hypothesize the connection is due to the effects of high levels of oxidative stress in both cases.
 The good news is that reducing oxidative stress by living healthier with a better diet rich in micronutrients (like the fertility diet), limiting caffeine and alcohol, avoiding smoking, exercising, and maintaining a normal body mass index help address both issues.
 Reference: Anton, et.al, 2020.